Chiogros/nSEA/README.md

 `config_file` is the XML `config.seb` file you can get from the exam webpage, the one telling you that you are not using SEB.

-Once the script finished, you will get a HTTP key-value header:
+Once the script is finished, you will get a HTTP key-value header:

     X-SafeExamBrowser-ConfigKeyHash: 6eb3652038ec372a2f2ec0c374e2cbf2c924e9b5d5aade177e7cef57f0598580